ProtocolONE/ptah-docs/content/docs/background.md

 {{< hint >}}
 To make a group, select some sections while holding the key: **Command** for macOS or **Control** for Windows, and click  the *Group selected button*.

-Now you can set a background of the group clicking on the *Image icon* at the end of the group's name.
+Now you can set a background of the group clicking the *Image icon* at the end of the group's name.
 The group background replaces their child sections' backgrounds.
 {{< /hint >}}

 {{< figure src="/images/background-group-sections.gif">}}